Jaydozrock/Web-Security-Week7/README.md

     - Tested in version: 4.0
     - Fixed in version: 4.2.4
   - [ ] GIF Walkthrough:  <img src='Enumeration.gif' title='Enumeration' width='' alt='' />

   - [ ] Steps to recreate: Go to the WordPress site and attempt to log in as any user with any password.
 You will be denied access.
-If you then attempt to enter using admin as username and anything as password, the user is notified that the incorrect password is used for an accpeted user.
+If you then attempt to enter using admin as username and anything as password, the user is notified that the incorrect password is used for an accepted user.
 This allows for a brute force attack to gain entry by allowing an intuder to figure out a list of valid names.
   - [ ] Affected source code:
     - [Link 1](https://www.wpwhitesecurity.com/wordpress-security/wordpress-username-disclosure-vulnerability/)
 2. (Required) Vulnerability Name or ID: Unauthorized Cross Site Scripting